apache/spark/docs/faq.rst

 relevant in many ways.
 When creating a new DAG, you probably want to set a global ``start_date`` for your tasks using ``default_args``.
-The first DagRun to be created will be based on the ``min(start_date)`` for all your task.
+The first DagRun to be created will be based on the ``min(start_date)`` for all your tasks.
 From that point on, the scheduler creates new DagRuns based on your ``schedule_interval`` and the corresponding task instances run as your dependencies are met.
 When introducing new tasks to your DAG, you need to pay special attention to ``start_date``, and may want to reactivate